Raynos/clientmongo/README.md

  3. Boot server for client-side tests `make test-server`
  4. Build client-side code for client-side tests `make test-build`
  5. Run tests in browser (localhost:3000) or `make test-run`

+## Documentation

+The APIs match the mongo-col API and more specifically the MongoDB Collection and Cursor API.

+The only things missing are the options commands on the Collection.

+### Auth

+Auth can be implemented by passing auth tokens along in the browser

+`var Users = clientmongo("Users", authToken)`

+and by implementing auth handling in the server

+    var clientmongo = clientMongo(server, function (auth, options, callback) {
+            // return boolean for allowed (sync)
+            return true || false
+            // or return allowed or not through callback setTimeout(function () {
+                callback(true || false)
+            }, 50)
+        }),
+        Users = clientmongo("Users")